fmortens/frankchat/README.md

 so this is a very limited chat application just to show how swift and Firestore can be used.

+NOTE: I have disabled the firebase backend, but will add instructions on how to create one later.

 ### Requirements

 - Xcode